Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,610 a year with full coverage.
-Comprehensive costs on average $308 a year, collision costs $582, and liability costs around $520.
-Liability-only coverage costs as low as $592 a year, with high-risk coverage costing around $3,488.
-Teens receive the highest rates at $6,130 a year or more.
+The average insurance rates for a Jeep Cherokee are $1,610 a year with full coverage.
+Comprehensive costs approximately $308 each year, collision insurance costs $582, and liability is estimated at $520.
+Buying just liability costs approximately $592 a year, and insurance for high-risk drivers costs around $3,488.
+Teens cost the most to insure at up to $6,130 a year.

 Average premium for full coverage: $1,610

-Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and Cherokee trim levels.
+These estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and Cherokee models.

-Where you live can make a big difference on auto insurance rates.
-Rural areas tend to have a lower frequency of collision claims than cities with more traffic congestion.
+Living in a larger city can make a big difference on the price of insurance.
+Rural locations are shown to have a lower frequency of collision claims than cities with more traffic congestion.
+The graphic below illustrates how location impacts auto insurance prices.

-These examples demonstrate why it is important to compare prices based on a specific location and risk profile, instead of making a decision based on averaged prices.
+The examples above demonstrate why all drivers should get quotes using their specific location and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.